What is blepharitis?

 - crusty, scaly, or sticky eyelashes, especially in the morning

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 What causes blepharitis?

-The most common cause of blepharitis is a bacterial infection.
-The infection can be at the base of the eyelashes or in the glands of the eyelids.
+The most common cause of blepharitis is bacteria.
+This can happen at the base of your eyelashes or in the glands of your eyelids.

 Other causes include:

 - viral or fungal infection

 - blocked oil glands at the edge of the eyelids

 - mite infection (demodex blepharitis)

 - rosacea (skin redness)